dthuerck/tmux-mcp/README.md

 ## Remote execution

-In case the `tmux` session is running on another machine, you may tunnel your `tmux` commands over ssh, assuming you set up passwordless login, e.g., via SSH keys to the remote machine.
+In case the `tmux` session is running on another machine, you may tunnel your `tmux` commands over ssh, assuming you set up non-interactive login, e.g., via SSH keys to the remote machine.

 To tunnel over SSH, add the `--ssh user@host` argument to the Claude configuration: